ThomasM92/geomaths/README.md

 }
 ```

 Geomaths aims at being a fast but safe core building block for any project.
-Methods are non-mutating by default, but in-place alternatives can be use.
-Perfomance freaks, the mighty `_` is your friend.
+Methods are non-mutating by default, every `method` that can be preformed in-place safely has an `_method` alternative.

 ```typescript
 import { Vec3 } from 'geomaths';